8ctopus/html-editor-syntax-highlighter/readme.txt

 Add syntax highlighting in the Classic Post & Page HTML text editor, Gutenberg Code Editor, and Theme & Plugin editors using CodeMirror.js

+This is a fork of the wordpress plugin https://github.com/mukhortov/HESH-WordPress-Plugin/.
+Its sole purpose is to update the plugin.

 = Features =

 * Syntax highlighting in the Post/Page HTML editor